rajatgarg79/cloud_search/README.md

                                      :fields => {:title => "Lord of the Rings"}

 indexer = CloudSearch::Indexer.new
-indexer << document # add as many documents as you want indexer.index
+indexer << document # add as many documents as you want (CloudSearch currently sets a limit of 5MB per documents batch) indexer.index
 ```